hardikOG/veritas/README.md

 # Veritas

-Veritas is a self-verifying Retrieval-Augmented Generation (RAG) engine.
-Its
+Veritas is a self-verifying Retrieval-Augmented Generation (RAG) engine built to answer questions from documents without hallucinating.

-differentiator: every claim in every generated answer is checked against the retrieved source chunks before it reaches the caller.
-Claims that can't be substantiated are stripped; if too many fail, the engine refuses to answer rather than guess.
-Hybrid retrieval (dense + full-text, fused with Reciprocal Rank Fusion) feeds the answer stage, and a built-in eval harness scores retrieval quality and answer faithfulness against a labeled Q&A set.
+Unlike conventional RAG systems that trust the model's output once retrieval succeeds, Veritas verifies every generated claim against the exact source chunk it cites.
+Unsupported claims are removed automatically, and if too much of an answer cannot be verified, the system refuses to answer rather than guess.

+## Key Features

+* **Hybrid retrieval** — dense vector search + PostgreSQL full-text search fused with Reciprocal Rank Fusion (RRF)
+* **Citation-enforced generation** — every answer sentence must cite supporting source material
+* **Self-verification pipeline** — cited claims are independently checked before being returned
+* **Refusal over hallucination** — answers that fail verification are withheld
+* **Built-in evaluation harness** — measures retrieval quality and answer faithfulness against a labeled golden dataset
+* **Production-ready architecture** — FastAPI, Celery, PostgreSQL + pgvector, Redis, Docker, and Render deployment support

+## Why Veritas?

+Most RAG systems focus on retrieval quality alone.

+Veritas adds a second layer of defense: **verification**.

+After retrieval, the model generates a cited answer.
+Each cited sentence is then checked against the exact chunk it references.
+Claims that cannot be substantiated are removed.
+If verification confidence drops below a configurable threshold, Veritas refuses the response entirely.

+> Better to return no answer than a confident but unsupported one.

+---

 ## Requirements

-- Docker + Docker Compose
+* Docker + Docker Compose
-- Python 3.11 (only needed for running tests/tooling outside containers)
+* Python 3.11 (optional for local testing and tooling)

+---

 ## Quickstart